YourMobileGeek/100DaysOfCode2019/README.md

 * Day 93
   > Continuation of the course.
 Didnt watch much becausr of replaying over and over.
 So, maybe it can take a full week.

+* Day 94
+  > Trying to learn to make a website (server side thing this time) with node and express.
+Got stuck on the first step.
+How to set up routes in express.
+Everywhere i look, i see people writing different texts on different routes.
+The real question is how do i serve up different html files on different routes without using a *view-engine*.
+Can't seem to find that.